MicrosoftDocs/microsoft-365-community/Community/should-I-store-my-files-in-Teams-or-SharePoint-An-understanding-of-behind-the-scenes.md

 ## How do I access my files?

 There are different ways to access your files.
 Within Microsoft Teams, or via SharePoint Online.
 All depends on which interface you feel the most comfortable with.
-Of course, if you need to do more with your files (i.e.: advanced settings) then you'll need to go into SharePoint.
+Of course, if you need to do more with your files (e.g. apply advanced settings, implement views and columns) then you'll need to go into SharePoint.

-**Accessing via Microsoft Teams**
+###Accessing via Microsoft Teams###
-You can access your files by navigating into the channel, on the tab at the top called _Files_.
-Here, will be listed all the files, folders, and other documents.
+You can reach your files by first going into the channel, then selecting the _Files_ tab to the right of the _Posts_ tab at the top.
+All the folders and files are listed, with their _Modified_ and _Modified by_ columns (which can be clicked to change the sort order).
 The interface is "almost" similar to SharePoint.
-At the top, you can create new files, upload files, download files, etc.
+At the top, you can create new files and folders, upload files, download files, etc. You can also select different _Views_, which mimic those created in SharePoint, filter the view and use the 'i' icon to open the details pane.

 Another way from Microsoft Teams would be to open the associated site directly.
-If you are in the _Posts_ tab of a channel, click on the ellipses (...) on the top right corner under your profile picture, and select **Open in SharePoint**.
-You'll then be redirected to the folder containing your files/documents.
+Simply select **Open in SharePoint** from the _Files_ tab menu.
+The associated SharePoint site will open in a browser and show the contents of the channel folder.

 In case you only want to open a specific file, this is also possible.
-This time, navigate to the _Files_ tab of the channel, click on the ellipses (...) next to the file itself, and select **Open in SharePoint**.
-Although you'd think it would filter the view for only that document, but unfortunately it doesn't.
+This time, navigate to the _Files_ tab of the channel, click on the ellipses (...) that appears when you _mouseover_ a file, and select **Open in SharePoint** from the menu that appears.
+Although you'd think it would filter the view for only that document, or select it or something, it doesn't.
+You will still need to scroll or filter or search in the SharePoint library.

-**Accessing via SharePoint Online**
+###Accessing via SharePoint Online###
 If you feel comfortable in using the SharePoint Online interface, feel free to go directly to the site.
 The common URL is structured like this: `https://<tenant-name>.sharepoint.com/sites/<Team-name>/Shared%20Documents/<channel-name>`

 The site should also appear in your SharePoint home page, along with all the other sites you have access to.